Y0Coss/docs-fork/pages/network/load_balancer/zones/guide.en-gb.md

 > @api {v1} /order POST /order/cart
 >

-Please make a note of the cart ID ("cart"), it will be useful later in the order process.
+Please make a note of the cart ID ("cart"), it will be useful later in the ordering process.

-Then, assign the cart to your OVHcloud account via:
+Then, assign the cart to your OVHcloud account via the following call:

 > [!api]
 >
 > @api {v1} /order POST /order/cart/{cartId}/assign
 >

-You can list the options available on your Load Balancer service via:
+You can list the options available on your Load Balancer service via the following call:

 > [!api]
 >
 > @api {v1} /order GET /order/cartServiceOption/ipLoadbalancing/{serviceName}
 >

-When you have found the option corresponding to the desired area, you can add it to your shopping cart ("cart") via:
+When you have found the option corresponding to the desired area, you can add it to your shopping cart ("cart") via the following call:

 > [!api]
 >
 > @api {v1} /order POST /order/cartServiceOption/ipLoadbalancing/{serviceName}
 >

-Finally, you can validate your cart ("cart") via:
+Finally, you can validate your cart ("cart") via the following call:

 > [!api]
 > @api {v1} /order POST /order/cart/{cartId}/checkout